Venus-Solutions/espino32-ota-demo/README.md

-# espino32-ota-demo
-ESPino32 OTA Using Tony Space Platform (vsmqtt.space)
+# ESPino32 OTA Demo
+This repository uses Visual Code with the PlatformIO extension to code and requires the libraries for development.
+Please see the details below.
+- thingsboard/ThingsBoard@^0.9.5
+- thingsboard/TBPubSubClient@^2.9.1